DoctorWkt/2FISC/README.md

 ## Status of the CPU

-**end-June, 2020**: Both the Perl simulator and the Verilog model work well.
-I need to breadboard the control logic to ensure that I've got the timing right.
+**early-July, 2020**: Both the Perl simulator and the Verilog model work well.
+I am happy with the design and I've ordered the PCBs and components.

 For more detail on progress, you can read my [journal](Docs/journal.md).